-For the 30 June 2022 investigation, I assumed that investment returns would average 4.0% per annum (net of tax and investment fees) on non-pension assets and 5.0% per annum (after fees and 0% tax but allowing for the refund of franking credits) on assets supporting pensions.

-The Fund's investment return (net of tax and investment fees) on non-pension assets was 4.1% over the year to 30 June 2023.
-Assuming an effective tax rate of 13% the return on pension assets would have been around 4.7%.
+For the 30 June 2023 investigation, I assumed that investment returns would average 3.4% per annum (net of tax and investment fees) on non-pension assets.
+The Fund's investment return (net of tax and investment fees) on non-pension assets was 5.4% over the year to 30 June 2024.

-The overall lower than assumed investment returns have had a small negative impact on the Fund's financial position.
+The overall higher than assumed investment returns have had a positive impact on the Fund's financial position.